4 min Read

 For Valihora, the joys of the second child exceed the sacrifices.
 “It’s a lot of time, effort and stress, but in the grand scheme of things it’s not really that big a deal.”

-You give you only-child a sibling and expand your family.
-Still, one piece of advice for eager parents: Savour the time you have now, you won’t have it again for awhile!
+You’ve looked at the important facts, but let’s unpack the fun.
+Having a second gives your only-child a sibling and expands your family.
+Still, one piece of advice for eager parents: Savour the time you have now, you won’t have it again for a while!

 Before you venture into expansion make sure your ready: